Ranking every player to wear No.9 for Man Utd in the Premier League

 While his goalscoring rate slowed down, the Belgian still bagged 27 in all competitions in his debut season, only for a lack of form, fitness and United’s general existential crisis under Jose Mourinho and Ole Gunnar Solskjaer to ultimately end his Old Trafford career after just two seasons.

 He did still manage to match Saha’s goal tally in less than half the time, mind.
+And they did recoup most of the fee when they sold him to Inter.

 He continued to carry United alongside Marcus Rashford under difficult circumstances in Louis van Gaal’s final season in charge, only to be stripped of the No.9 upon Jose Mourinho and Zlatan Ibrahimovic’s arrival in the summer.